starikovm/phpunit-documentation-new/source/incomplete-and-skipped-tests.rst

     ?>

-If you are using syntax that doesn't compile with a certain PHP Version look into the xml configuration for version dependent includes in :ref:`appendixes.configuration.testsuites`
+If you are using syntax that doesn't compile with a certain PHP Version look into the xml configuration for version dependent includes in :numref:`appendixes.configuration.testsuites`